-- Limited to extensions, renovations and change of use when the property is within a flood zone. - New developments, infill residential development, and demolition and reconstruction can only take place in Flood Zone C. - There are to be no bedrooms on the ground floor when extending existing residential property in Flood Zone A/B. - Any future development should be subject to an FRA which should follow the general guidance provided in Section 7 of the SFRA and must specifically address the points detailed in Part 3 of the JT under Appendix 0.
+- Limited to extensions, renovations and change of use. - Infill residential development and demolition and reconstruction can only take place in Flood Zone C. - There are to be no bedrooms on the ground floor. - Any future development should be subject to an FRA which should follow the general guidance provided in Section 7 of the SFRA.

-The Justification Test has also been applied and passed for the Recreation and Amenity lands (see Appendix A.7.3).
-Any future development of the land should be subject to an FRA which should follow the general guidance provided in Section 7 of the SFRA and must specifically address the following:
+For the Strategic Enterprise and Employment lands any future development of the land should be subject to an FRA which should follow the general guidance provided in Section 7 of the SFRA and must specifically address the following:

-- Flood Zone A would principally be suitable for water compatible use only; - FRA should address climate change scenarios in relation to operational levels and potential mitigation measures; - Proposals should not impede existing flow paths or cause flood risk impacts to the surrounding areas, and; - Any development shall also be required to be built in accordance with MCC SuDS Policy.
+- The sequential approach must be applied, and less vulnerable elements of the site should be located in Flood Zone B or preferably C; - Highly vulnerable development would only be suitable in Flood Zone C. - FRA should address climate change scenarios in relation to operational levels and potential mitigation measures - Any development shall also be required to be built in accordance with MCC SuDS Policy.